Sophie Kurys: Career

 Before the 1951 season, when the team moved from Racine, Wisconsin, to Battle Creek, Michigan, Kurys, Eleanor Dapkus, Maddy English, Edythe Perlick and Joanne Winter, among some original members of the Belles, were disappointed and decided not to make the move.
 During eight years, the Belles were a close-knit team, always like a family and often away from home.
 Kurys and her teammates thought that too much would change, and did not like the ideas of a new team, a new manager and, especially, a new location.
 Nevertheless, Kurys reconsidered the decision and joined the Battle Creek Belles club in 1952.
 She played in 17 games before she was injured.
 She retired during the midseason.

 Kurys was an All-Star second baseman four years in a row, from 1946 through 1949, though the league only selected All-Star teams in five of her seasons as a regular.
+In 1946, she was also named Player of the Year.
 She holds the all-time records for stolen bases (1,114), runs scored (688), runs in a single game (five) and in a regular season (117).
 She also is third in lifetime hits (859) and walks (522).
 Following her AAGPBL career, she recovered from her injuries and played professional softball for four more years before she retired.
 Her mark of 201 stolen bases (in 203 attempts) was recognized in a 2013 exhibit by the Baseball Hall of Fame.
 Cincinnati Reds prospect Billy Hamilton set the minor league mark in 2012 with 155, while Rickey Henderson holds the modern major league record with 130.

 Kurys was a longtime resident of Scottsdale, Arizona, where she died in 2013 at the age of 87, following complications from surgery.
-She was inducted into National Women's Baseball Hall of Fame in 2013.
+She was inducted into the National Women's Baseball Hall of Fame in 2013.